 Furthermore, the conference underscores the importance of transnational dialogue and comparative inquiry.
 Graduate students from Taiwan, Japan, and the Czech Republic are invited to engage in parallel analyses and in-depth discussions of shared research interests.
 Through this exchange across diverse cultural and academic traditions, participants are encouraged to reconsider the roles and meanings of the humanities in today’s technological age, reaffirm their core values, and explore new directions for interdisciplinary research enriched by multicultural perspectives.

-Conference Themes (Topics may include, but are not limited to)
+Conference Themes (Issues may include, but are not limited to)

 The conference examines the evolving orientations of humanities research, exploring how literature, culture, and language interact and expand within the contexts of globalization, digital transformation, social change, and educational innovation.
 In an era of rapid technological development, humanistic reflection and ethical awareness remain essential in guiding technology toward the common good and ensuring that innovation retains depth and empathy.